 Cities in the Horn of Africa are exploding.
 The United Nations projects that the total urban population in the region will triple over the next 30 years, increasing by 99 million people to reach 150 million urban residents by 2050.
-We estimate in this report that 59 million new urban residents will be migrants from rural areas (calculated from United Nations 2018).
+Fifty-nine million new urban residents will be migrants from rural areas (calculated from United Nations 2018).